We’ve come to realize that many of our readers have questions about PCOS. What is PCOS? What causes it? What are its symptoms? Can you heal it?

-Despite its horrible reputation, PCOS can actually be managed quite well for many women, but there is no one-size-fits-all approach and this can be discouraging since many of the therapies you try may not work for you.
+Despite its horrible reputation, PCOS can actually be managed quite well for many women, but there is no one-size-fits-all approach, which can be discouraging since many of the therapies you try may not work for you.

 This is an unfortunate reality that isn’t talked about much in today’s culture of instant gratification and fix-it-now attitudes.
 Our bodies often require a level of patience and care that isn’t commonly found in our fast-paced society, and this is especially true with PCOS.

-So, even before you move on and read the next post, take a moment to breathe and thank your body for all the amazing things it does for you every day.
-Tell yourself that you are beautiful and worthy of gentle, restorative care that moves at your body’s unique pace.
+So, before you move on and read the next post, take a moment to breathe and thank your body for all the amazing things it does for you every day.
+Remind yourself that you are beautiful and worthy of gentle, restorative care that moves at your body’s unique pace.